surya123866/transactions-statistics/README.md

 #Transactions Table

-Displays a list of transactions for the selected month.
+--Displays a list of transactions for the selected month.
-Month selection dropdown with options from January to December.
+--Month selection dropdown with options from January to December.
-Default selection is March.
+--Default selection is March.
-Search functionality to filter transactions by title, description, or price.
+--Search functionality to filter transactions by title, description, or price.
-Pagination support with "Next" and "Previous" buttons to navigate through transaction pages.
+--Pagination support with "Next" and "Previous" buttons to navigate through transaction pages.
-Transactions Statistics
+--Transactions Statistics
-Displays total amount of sales, total sold items, and total unsold items for the selected month.
+--Displays total amount of sales, total sold items, and total unsold items for the selected month.
-Data updates dynamically based on the selected month.
+--Data updates dynamically based on the selected month.

 #Transactions Bar Chart
 Displays a bar chart showing the price range and number of items within each range for the selected month.